 An overview of Classical Mechanics, Thermodynamics, and the elementary principles of modern physics, including selected topics in basic chemistry and applications to human health.
 Emphasis is placed on basic physical and chemical principles and on algebraic calculations, scaling, units conversions, Cartesian graphing, acid and base reactions, and numerical problem solving.
-Three hours of lecture and discussion and one three-hour lab per week.
-Fee: \$75.
+Three hours of demonstration and lecture, one hour of recitation, and two hours of lab per week.
+Fee: \$100.